San Francisco with Kids: 12 Top Things to Do

 9. Visit the Walt Disney Family Museum

-The Walt Disney Family Museum is dedicated to the life story and creative works of Walt Disney.
-With 40,000 square feet of exhibition space, the museum has several galleries that showcase the biography of Walt Disney, from early childhood mementos and drawings to his work as an animator.
+With 40,000 square feet of exhibition space, this museum shares the life story of Walt Disney, from early childhood mementos and drawings to his work as an animator.
 Other exhibits display original artwork from the Hollywood years (1923 to 1928) such as the first-known drawing of Mickey Mouse.

 Address: 104 Montgomery Street in the Presidio, San Francisco, California